bhishanpdl/Project_Consumer_Complaint/README.md

 <p style="color:green;">Inverse Document Frequency:</p>

-This gives how often the word appers across the documents.
+This gives how often the word appears across the documents.
 If a term is very common among documents (e.g.,`the`, `a`, `is`), then we have low IDF score.

 ```
-            Number of docs
+     Number of docs the term appears
-DF = ln (  --------------------------------)
+DF = -----------------------------------
+	Total number docs in the corpus

+But, conventionally, document frequency (Df) is defined as log of ratio,

-		    Number docs the term appears in
+            Number of docs the term appears
+DF = ln (  ----------------------------------)
+		  Total number docs in the corpus
 ```

 <p style="color:green;">Term Frequency – Inverse Document Frequency TF-IDF:</p>